koenderks/CirrusMaximus/README.md

 You can download **Cirrus Maximus** as follows:

-1. Click the green `<> Code` button in the top-right and click `Download ZIP` (see image below).
+1. Click the green `<> Code` button in the top-right of this page and click `Download ZIP` (see image below).
 Next, unpack the folder somewhere on your computer.

 <p align="center">
 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme0.png' width = "25%"/>